 The temptation for many designers is to jump straight into designing the interface.
 But designing specific interactions this early can get in the way of designing the foundations of your product.
 It’s like choosing furniture when you don’t know how big your room is yet.

-That’s where systems thinking comes in.
-It’s a top-down approach where we consider the big picture first and the specific interactions later.
-It helps you establish a design system early, which sets the course of the product direction, gets the team on the same page, and focuses your design effort on the most important product areas.
+Systems thinking in design is a top-down approach where companies consider the big picture first and the specific interactions later.
+Systems thinking helps product development and design teams establish a design system early, which sets the course of the product direction, gets everyone on the same page, and focuses design efforts on the most important product areas.